All Episodes

 God bless America.

-Yeah, he says, whoever wins the nomination will need my support.
+Yeah, he said whoever wins the nomination will need my support, whoever, so it's not an endorsement of him.

 Then he goes on and sends me some calculations of Senate voting records and says McCain's second only to Jesse Helms.

-Uh it's about Senator Dole telling me what he believes McCain will do.
+It's about Senator Dole telling me what he believes McCain will do.

 Isn't that the point?

-McCain has trademarked himself as the maverick.
+McCain has trademarked himself as the Maverick.

-A maverick is what?
+A Maverick is what?

 Unpredictable.